Trackit paves the path for the industry to achieve its climate goals

 Site, transaction, and physical product verification are key elements of traceability

 We have identified three levels of verification (site, transaction, and physical product) that work together to provide the elements of traceability needed to give consumers confidence in a final product.
 Our chain of custody covers site and transaction-level verification.
 Brands and suppliers that need additional assurance can opt for physical product verification.

 Trackit helps brands credibly track certified materials

 Trackit is a traceability program developed for our standards.
 It leverages our chain of custody, the Content Claim Standard, to trace third-party certified materials across the supply chain.
-Trackit centralizes site-level verification and offers two alternatives to transaction verification: Digital Trackit (dTrackit) traces certified materials by digitalizing transaction certificates, and Electronic Trackit (eTrackit) traces certified materials using tokens in eTransactions.
+Trackit centralizes site-level verification and offers two alternatives to transaction verification: Digital Trackit (dTrackit) traces certified materials by digitalizing transaction certificates, and Electronic Trackit (eTrackit) traces certified materials online via eTransactions.

 We are offering brands a choice on how they want their transactions traced

 The textile supply chain is complex and there is no one system that fits all traceability needs.
 Trackit offers brands a choice on how they want their third-party verified transactions traced across the supply chain.

 dTrackit relies on transaction certificates for traceability.
 Transaction certificates are the current norm – they are flexible and cater to the fragmented and dynamic nature of the fashion, textile, and apparel supply chains.